FortuneStreetModding/CustomStreetWorldTour/release/readme.txt

 # Troubleshooting

-## Building fails with the Error Message "Unable to start winget"
+## Building fails with the error message: 'winget' is not recognized as an internal or external command, operable program or batch file.

 Go to the Microsoft Store and install the package "App Installer"

-## Building fails with the Error Message "QTemporaryDir: Unable to remove due to read-only files"
+## Building fails with the error message: QTemporaryDir: Unable to remove "C:\\Users\\...." most likely due to the presence of read-only-files.

-The fix for this issue is to start Internet Explorer at least once
+Start Internet Explorer.
+A dialog should pop up which says "Set up Internet Explorer".
+Use the recommended settings and click OK.
+Now you can close Internet Explorer and try again.

 # Known Issues